 Staff is constantly working to balance the requirements of state and federal regulations with the needs and desires of the community.
-This is performed by collecting sound scientific data and using it to drive the decision making process for projects that will provide the most impact.
+This is achieved through a broad range of projects and initiatives.
+The Division is guided by the mission of collecting & providing sound scientific data and using it to drive the decision-making process for projects that will provide the most impact.

 Winter Haven is at the headwaters of both the Peace River watershed and the Floridan Aquifer.
 This means that the only water available for both public water supply and lakes comes from rainfall.
 Because the lakes are interconnected with the aquifer, the health of groundwater resources and lakes is of paramount concern.
 The past 100 years has focused on water as a waste product, but now we realize that water resources are interconnected and all aspects of water have to be managed as one system.

-Most lakes in Winter Haven are called ‘solution lakes’, which means that they formed in the same manner as sinkholes form – through the dissolution of limestone and the eventual collapse of the overlying land surface.
+Most lakes in Winter Haven are ‘solution lakes’, which means that they formed in the same manner as sinkholes form – through the dissolution of limestone and the eventual collapse of the overlying land surface.